-Plain Git repositories can be created via the –no-annex flag.
+Plain Git repositories can be created via –no-annex.
 However, the result will not be a full dataset, and, consequently, not all features are supported (e.g. a description).

 To create a local version of a remote dataset use the install command instead.

 path where the dataset shall be created, directories will be created as necessary.
-If no location is provided, a dataset will be created in the current working directory.
+If no location is provided, a dataset will be created in the location specified by –dataset (if given) or the current working directory.
 Either way the command will error if the target directory is not empty.
-Use FORCE to create a dataset in a non-empty directory.
-Constraints: value must be a string, or Value must be a Dataset or a valid identifier of a Dataset (e.g. a path) [Default: None]
+Use –force to create a dataset in a non-empty directory.
+Constraints: value must be a string or Value must be a Dataset or a valid identifier of a Dataset (e.g. a path) or value must be NONE

 options to pass to git init.
 Any argument specified after the destination path of the repository will be passed to git-init as-is.
 Note that not all options will lead to viable results.
-For example ‘–bare’ will not yield a repository where DataLad can adjust files in its worktree.
-[Default: None]
+For example ‘–bare’ will not yield a repository where DataLad can adjust files in its working tree.

 show this help message. –help-np forcefully disables the use of a pager for displaying the help message

 specify the dataset to perform the create operation on.
-If a dataset is given, a new subdataset will be created in it.
-Constraints: Value must be a Dataset or a valid identifier of a Dataset (e.g. a path) [Default: None]
+If a dataset is given along with PATH, a new subdataset will be created in it at the path provided to the create command.
+If a dataset is given but PATH is unspecified, a new dataset will be created at the location specified by this option.
+Constraints: Value must be a Dataset or a valid identifier of a Dataset (e.g. a path) or value must be NONE

 Run cfg_PROC procedure(s) (can be specified multiple times) on the created dataset.
-Use run_procedure –discover to get a list of available procedures, such as cfg_text2git.
-[Default: None]
+Use run-procedure –discover to get a list of available procedures, such as cfg_text2git.